GSA-TTS/identity-idva-static-assets/README.md

 # IDVA Static Assets
 This repository is the home of static assets required by IDVA front end applications.
-All static files must be saved in teh `public/` folder to be published.
+All static files must be saved in the `public/` folder to be published.

 ## Public domain